WhitelistVideo

 TL;DR

 Securly Home app not working?
-You're not alone.
-With a devastating 1.3-star rating, Securly Home fails for one fundamental reason: you're not the customer.
+You aren't the only one.
+With a 1.3-star rating, Securly Home fails for one simple reason: you aren't the customer.
 Schools are.
-The app only works properly on school-issued, IT-managed devices.
-For home use, it's riddled with compatibility issues, limited features, and zero support.
-If you're looking for parental controls that actually work at home—especially for YouTube—you need a solution designed for families, not institutions.
-WhitelistVideo is the only consumer-focused app offering true YouTube channel whitelisting that works on any device.
+The app is built to work on school-issued, IT-managed devices.
+For personal use at home, it’s a mess of compatibility bugs and limited features.
+If you want parental controls that actually function—especially for YouTube—you need something built for families, not school districts.
+WhitelistVideo is the only consumer app that offers real YouTube channel whitelisting on any device.

 Why Securly Home App Isn't Working: The Core Problem